Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: Proof of Theorem

 where $\tS=\arg\max_{S'}|\Exp[\tmu(\len(S'))|$. \end{theorem}

 We use the scaling and rounding technique that has been used often in multi-criterion optimization problems (e.g., \cite{safer04fully,papadimitriou2000approximability}).
 Since our objective function is not additive and not monotone, the general results for multi-criterion optimization \cite{papadimitriou2000approximability,mittal2008general, safer04fully, ackermann2005decision} do not directly apply here.
-We briefly sketch our algorithm.
-Let $\gamma=\delta=\frac{\epsilon}{Ln}$.
-For each $e\in U$, we associate it with a $2L$ dimensional integer vector
+We provide the details of the algorithm here.
+We use the following parameters: